Shop the coverage and rates that are right for you

 What's An HSA?

 People who establish an HSA account can fund that account with a bank or other financial institution and use that account (usually through use of a debit card) to pay for any qualified medical expense (generally any health, dental or vision care expense excluding cosmetic procedures).
-Annual contribution limits for an HSA are $4,150 for an individual and $8,300 respectively for 2024.
-In addition, individuals 55 or over can make yearly "catch-up" contributions of $1,000, but only one catch up contribution can be made per HSA account.
+Annual contribution limits for an HSA are $4,150 ($4,300 for 2025) for an individual and $8,300 ($8,550 for 2025) for a family respectively for 2024.
+In addition, individuals 55 or over can make yearly "catch-up" contributions of $1,000, but only one catch up contribution can be made per HSA account (each family member can have a separate account).

 Amounts contributed to a Health Savings Account are tax deductible.
 This means that someone who pays for an expense from his or her Health Savings Account saves the equivalent of that person's federal marginal tax rate (and state marginal tax rate in almost all states with state income taxes), including taxes for Social Security and Medicare.
 For example, an individual who has a $1,000 expense to pay and who has a 32% federal marginal tax rate and no state income tax will only be paying $680 for the service if s/he pays that from his or her Health Savings Account.